middlebury/college-handbook/content/ii-ug-college-policies/ug-policies/academics/degree-requires.md

 Students may count toward graduation no more than a total of five courses with non-standard grading.
 The category of "non-standard grading" includes courses elected under the Pass/D/Fail option (before Fall 2022); courses elected under the Credit/No Credit option (Fall 2022 or later); AP, IB, A-Level, and other pre-college testing credits; and credit-bearing internships.
 Of these five credits, no more than two may be taken under the Pass/D/Fail or Credit/No Credit option (specific guidelines concerning the Pass/D/Fail or Credit/No Credit option can be found in the College Handbook under [Course Registration and Conduct of Courses](/pages/ii-ug-college-policies/ug-policies/academics/course-reg-course-conduct)), and no more than two may be from AP, IB, A-level or other pre-college testing credits.

-b.
 A minimum of two winter term credits are required.
 A maximum of four Winter Term and a maximum of three Summer Study credits may count toward the graduation requirement of 36 credits.

 **b.
 Residency**.
 First-year students must be enrolled in a Middlebury course during their first winter term at the College.
 This includes both September and February matriculates.
 Residency in Middlebury, VT, for the fall and spring semesters of the student's senior year is required for all students unless excused by the Administration Committee.